 Does the Internet suck?
 Or do just the parts we get to see suck?

 Who doesn’t get seen on the internet?
 Who gets left behind by the business model of social media?
 In the new world order of robots and talking heads, a reality exists that’s part life, part cinema, and part algorithm.
 But as the algorithmic curators silently curate, an alternate reality also emerges, starring the humans who win at losing the losing social media game.
 A secret cinematic world, seen only by robots.

 ‘What the Robot Saw’ is a perpetually-generated, live streamed robot documentary and archive.
-The Robot uses contrarian ranking algorithms to curate some of the least attention-grabbing new videos on online media — videos hidden by commercial social media ranking algorithms, which may usually only be seen by robots.
+The Robot uses contrarian ranking algorithms to curate some of the least attention-grabbing new videos on online media.
+These videos are rendered largely invisible by commercial social media ranking algorithms — and so may only be seen by robots.
 Using face and image analysis algorithms to curate videos and study their subjects, ‘What the Robot Saw’ assembles its film and identifies its “talking head” performers in a fantastical cinematic style loosely based on how computer vision robots saw them.
 It’s a Sunday drive through the awkward intersections of performance, surveillance, voyeurism, and robots — in the age of the talking head.

 Revealing a mix of underacknowledged media makers, performed selves, and obsessive surveillance algorithms, ‘What the Robot Saw’ enters into the complicated relationship between the world’s surveillant and curatorial AI robots and the humans who are both their subjects and their stars.
 It’s not a video about how robots actually see.
 It’s a response to processes of representation in the contemporary collision of performed selves, screen-centric perceptions — and robots.